 The Faculty of Engineering is undertaking an ambitious project to expand and improve its estate.

 The first phase will include the creation of the Pam Liversidge Building (now completed and operational) and a major refurbishment programme for the St Georges Campus (the quadrangle bounded by Mappin Street, Portobello Street, Newcastle Street and Broad Lane).

-Planning permission was granted and work has commenced on the New Engineering Building on the old Jessop East site, which will provide cutting edge teaching and research facilities.
+Planning permission was granted and work has commenced on The Diamond on the old Jessop East site, which will provide cutting edge teaching and research facilities.
 The new building will accommodate 1,600 extra students and nearly 400 more staff by 2020.
 This 21st century building will provide 19 state-of-the-art teaching laboratories, offices and student-led learning spaces.
 The University's ambition is to create a landmark building to meet the aspirations of our students and staff and deliver a development the city will be proud of.
 The Diamond will be open for teaching in September 2015.

 This programme will help us to accommodate our growth and also to dramatically improve the current condition of our working environment.
 This isn’t about painting the odd room, but about a major refurbishment programme over 6 years that will invest more than £53 million in refurbishing and remodelling large sections of our estate (approximately 13,000m2 in total).